Automatically Benchmarking LLM Code Agents through Agent-Driven Annotation and Evaluation

 \subsection{Experimental Setups}

-We select Qwen3-Coder~\cite{qwencode} as the backbone LLM for EvalAgent.
-Qwen3-Coder is fully open-source, which facilitates future fine-tuning and further experiments for Agent-as-a-Judge scenarios within PRDBench.
 For code agents, we select the latest model from each family that is compatible with the agent framework.
-However, Claude-4-Sonnet occasionally encounters tool call issues that result in no code being generated, as frequently reported by the community.
-Therefore, we use Claude-3.7-Sonnet in minimal code agent.
-For all LLMs used in our work, we set temperature to be $0.1$, max token identical to their official APIs' setting.
-We set top-p to $1.0$, Top-k to be $100$, and presence penalty to be default to the API.
+For all LLMs used in our work, we set the temperature to be $0.1$, and the max tokens identical to their official APIs' setting.
+We set top-p to $1.0$, top-k to $100$, and presence penalty to be default to the API.
 Each code agent is executed using a Python virtual environment that contains necessary and useful packages for the agents.
 If the code agent need other packages, we allow it use \texttt{pip} to install them.